-The battle took place at Cook’s Mills, a small settlement in present-day Welland, Ont., where the British prevented U.S. forces from penetrating the Niagara Peninsula and effectively ended American plans to recapture the Niagara frontier.
+The battle took place at Cook’s Mills, a small settlement in present-day Welland, Ont., where the British prevented U.S. forces from penetrating the Niagara Peninsula and effectively ended the latter troops’ plans to recapture the Niagara frontier.

 U.S. Brigadier General Daniel Bissell led a force of 1,200 men, including detachments of the 5th, 14th, 15th and 16th U.S. infantry from Fort Erie, Ont., towards the British line along the Chippawa Creek (now known as the Welland River).

 Lieutenant General Gordon Drummond, a Canadian-born British army officer and the first official to command the military and the civil government of Canada, ordered Colonel Christopher Myers on a reconnaissance mission towards Cook’s Mills.
 Myers was on Drummond’s right flank and was looking for weaknesses in the U.S. troops’ line.

 With a force of 750 men – including from the Glengarry Light Infantry, the 82nd, 100th and 104th regiments as well as some artillerymen – the British forces attempted to draw the Americans into a battle, but as the latter remained in a wooded area, a stalemate ensued.

 The British suffered one death and 35 wounded while U.S. casualties numbered 12 killed and 55 wounded.

 It was the last battle on the Niagara frontier during the 1814 campaign before the U.S. evacuation of Fort Erie the following month.
 The affair was the last significant engagement between two regular armies in Canada with nearly 2,000 participants from British, Canadian and U.S. land forces.